 You'll need an infant seat to leave the hospital, and you'll find our favorites below (you'll find our favorite convertible seats further down).
 These standout products earned more points overall in our Infant Car Seat Review and in key metrics like ease-of-installation, making them great choices for any family.
 This is the kind of seat you will need for infants and young babies from birth to 9-12 months.

 Best overall infant seat

 Chicco KeyFit 30

 The Chicco KeyFit 30 is a favorite infant option, and the one we feel is the good choice for many families.
 The Keyfit 30 impressed with the second highest crash test score and a good score for ease of installation using the LATCH method, thanks to a cinch assisted strap that takes the hard work out of getting a seat tight and secure.
 This seat is easy to use and looks nice with a list price that is $100 less than many other top scoring seats in the review, and it is only $40 more than our Best Value winner for infant seats.
 While it is a great seat, it isn't the best for city dwellers as our tests indicate it is harder than most to install without the base and it is relatively heavy to lug about town.
 However, the Keyfit 30 is compatible with the largest range of strollers, making it a good choice for parents looking to create a travel system and want a variety of strollers to choose from.
 This seat works with the majority of the strollers including some of our favorites for use with a car seat like the UPPAbaby Cruz, the Chicco Keyfit Caddy, and the Bugaboo Bee3.

 Hard to install without the base

-Read full review: Chicco KeyFit 30
+Read review: Chicco KeyFit 30